 If you are caught with an illegal drug like marijuana on a ship, it’s difficult to say exactly what will happen.
 That’s because there are overlapping rules of law on a cruise ship, much of which depends on where the ship is located at the time of the offense.

-Frankly, we’re not experts in maritime law (if you’re interested in learning more about the laws on a cruise ship, then check out this page).
-Chances are that small amounts of marijuana on the ship would likely just be confiscated.
+Chances are that small amounts of marijuana that you try to bring on the ship would likely just be confiscated.
 But it’s really up to the cruise line.
-At worst, they could alert local authorities to the situation and make you leave the ship at the next port of call and find your own way home.
+At worst, they could alert local authorities to the situation.

 In fact, in some Caribbean locales, the local police are known for entering staterooms when a cruise ship is in port looking for small amounts of drugs.
-This gives them an opportunity to raise fines from cruise passengers who aren’t aware of the local laws.
+This gives them an opportunity to levy fines on cruise passengers who aren’t aware of the local laws.